-The mission of the Cancer Control and Population Sciences (CCPS) Program is to advance the science and application of cancer etiology, prevention and outcomes, and reduce the burden of cancer and its sequelae across all segments of the population through collaborative, multidisciplinary efforts.
-The CCPS team brings together expertise in these areas, fostering an interactive, cancer-focused research environment.
-The CCPS mission will be accomplished through the following scientific goals:
+The mission of City of Hope’s Cancer Control and Population Sciences (CCPS) Program is to advance the science and application of cancer etiology, prevention and outcomes, and to reduce the burden of cancer and its sequelae across all segments of the population through collaborative, interdisciplinary, interventional and educational efforts.

 CCPS researchers are highly focused on studying causes of cancer and ways to prevent it, detect it earlier, improve tolerance of treatment, and manage its symptoms and the quality of life for patients during treatment and in the years following.
 Leading scientists with a broad spectrum of expertise collaborate to:

 Discover host and environmental factors contributing to cancer.
 Program members are focused on discovering genetic and lifestyle factors for prevention and developing approaches for risk assessment, risk reduction, and biomarkers for early detection of cancer.
 Studies are aided by the large prospective California Teachers Study and the Clinical Cancer Genomics Community Research Network registries.